 Airflow problems

 If the heat pump isn’t trapped in cooling mode but is not providing sufficient heat, there are several possibilities.
+Proper heat distribution is essential for optimizing heating system efficiency and ensuring even warmth throughout the home.
 A drop in airflow is a common one, which can be caused by a clogged air filter.
 Change the air filter to see if this improves performance.
 A bad blower fan or leaks in the ductwork can also contribute to a drop in airflow and less air getting heated.

 Loss of refrigerant